 The festival is 9:30 a.m. to 4 p.m. each day and is free with garden admission.

 Join Tin Roof on October 11, 2019 at 9 pm for live music from Shoot to Thrill: The Ultimate All Girl AC/DC Tribute Band!

 This show is for ages 21+.
 Tickets are $5 in advance and $10 the day of the show.

 The Lettermen are a talented trio with popular love ballads like Put Your Head on my Shoulder, The Way You Look Tonight, When I Fall In Love and many other award-winning songs.
 The group first hit the charts in 1961 and have toured internationally, and now have 18 Gold Albums!
 Members of the group include Tony Butala, Donovan Tea and Bobby Poynton.
 Tickets start at $29.95.

 The annual St. John's Greek Festival, a celebration of Greek culture, cuisine and family fun, is one of the most beloved Myrtle Beach events of the fall.

-This year's 27th annual event will take place Thursday, Sept.
-26 through Sunday, Sept.
-29, 2018.
+This year's 28th annual event will take place Thursday, October 17 to Sunday, October 20, 2019.

-Get your fill of spanikopita, gyros, baklava, cookies, salads, pastries, breads and more as St. John the Baptist Greek Orthodox Church hosts this tasty annual event.
+Get your fill of spanakopita, gyros, baklava, cookies, salads, pastries, breads and more as St. John the Baptist Greek Orthodox Church hosts this tasty annual event.
 The event is fun for the whole family and offers inflatables, live performances and music, craft and vendor tables and tours of the beautiful church.